pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 ```
 True
-Than is used in comparative degree of adjectives.
+Than is used in the comparative degree of adjectives.
 The is used before the superlative degree of adjective.
 False
-Positive degree of adjective is used to comapre qualities of two persons or things.
+Positive degree of an adjective is used to compare qualities of two persons or things.
-Comparative degree of adjective is used to compare more than two things or people.
+Comparative degree of an adjective is used to compare more than two things or people.
 ```

 ## Fill up